Chapter 18 R Packages

 DESCRIPTION A file describing your package.
 You should edit this at some point.

-.Rbuildignore A list of files that shouldn’t be included when the package is built.
+.Rbuildignore A list of files that should not be included when the package is built.

-R/ This directory contains documentation files for datasets.
-It also contains the R code and documentation for functions you create.
-I generally recommend one documentation file for each dataset, and one file for each function, although if you have several related functions, you might keep them in the same file.
-This directory can be empty, but it does have to exist.
+R/ This directory contains documentation files for data sets AND the R code and documentation for functions.
+Generally it is recommended that one documentation file exist for each data set as well as one file for each function.
+If there exists several related functions, you might keep them in the same file (not recommended).
+This directory can be empty, but it must exist.

 man/ This contains the documentation (manual) files generated by roxygen2.
-You should not edit these as they will be rebuilt from the source R code in the R/ directory.
+You should not edit these manually; they will be built from the source R code in the R/ directory.

 18.2.2 Optional Files and Directories